simpleidserver/SimpleIdServer/docs/documentation/openid/authentication.md

 | SmtpHost     | SMTP Host                                                | smtp.gmail.com |
 | SmtpPort     | SMTP Port                                                | 587            |

-* Edit the `OpenIdDefaultConfiguration.cs` file and add a new ACR :
+* Edit the `OpenIdDefaultConfiguration.cs` file and add an ACR :

 ```
 new AuthenticationContextClassReference